Web accessibility, where to start?

-AA – the worldwide standard also used for government, public service websites and WordPress core
+AA – the worldwide standard, which is also used for government, public service websites and WordPress core

 Your business can greatly benefit from improving the web accessibility of your website, provided if you understand it correctly.
-When adding the user’s ability to create different personas in web accessibility, we can start by considering the impairment categories outlined by W3C:
+When we add the user’s capability to create different personas in web accessibility, we can begin with considering every impairment category that already has been outlined by W3C:

 Accessibility enhances responsiveness

-Accessibility enables users to navigate your site the way they want or need to, rather than forcing them to engage in a way that you favor.
-Well-designed websites can be responsive to a user’s device as well as to a user’s needs.
+Accessibility enables the user to navigate through your site in the way they wish, rather than making them engage in a way that’s convenient to you.
+Well-designed websites are responsive to a user’s needs in addition to their device.

 Accessibility is good for SEO

-When your website is accessible, it opens your site to a broader audience and is good for SEO/search crawler bots/Google rankings.
-It is important to note that Search Engine Optimization (SEO) and website accessibility are not the same things.
-And although, web accessibility is not a direct ranking factor, incorporating elements of accessibility aligns with many core search engine optimization techniques.
+When your site is accessible, it opens up to a broader audience and is good for SEO/search crawler bots/Google rankings.
+It is important to note that Search Engine Optimization (SEO) and website accessibility aren’t the same things.
+And although web accessibility isn’t one of the main ranking factors, involving elements of accessibility is something that connects with many core SEO techniques.

-Almost without exception, Google encourages websites with accessibility techniques included in the metadata, content structure, semantics, functionality, visual design, and development which will get better results in organic search.
-Why?
-Search engine crawlers can’t see or hear, neither can make sense of graphical elements, and they only use a keyboard to navigate the page, similar to many people with disabilities.
+Google encourages most websites by using accessibility techniques that are included in the metadata, semantics, content structure, visual design, visual design, and development which will get better results in organic search.
+You ask why?
+Because search engine crawlers are unable to see or hear, neither can make sense of graphical elements, and they only use a keyboard to navigate the page, similar to visitors with disabilities.
 They will parse your site in the same ways that a screen reader or people with disabilities will — neither can make sense of graphical elements, and both rely on document structure to navigate the page and determine relevance.
-And while this benefits people with vision, hearing, and motor skill limitations, it can also help site visitors with cognitive challenges like dyslexia and English as a Second Language (ESL).
+And while this benefits people with limitations in vision, hearing, and motor skill, it’s also helpful for the site visitors that are struggling because of dyslexia and English as a Second Language (ESL).

 Being accessible wins loyalty and trust

 Accessibility shows professionalism.
-Not many people go the extra mile when it comes to accessibility.
-This means any improvements you make show you’re committed to providing a better experience.
-It brings comfort and ease of access to people with disabilities who, in fact, are more likely to engage in online shopping activity than the average person.
+Not many people are willing to go that needed extra mile when it comes to site accessibility.
+This means that any kind of enhancement you make shows you’re committed to the provision of a better experience.
+It brings much comfort and ease of access to visitors with disabilities who, actually, are much more likely to go with the option of online shopping, rather than going to a traditional store.
 By forming this connection with your company early on, such customers will build brand loyalty and be more likely to recommend you to their friends and family.

-Accessibility optimization often leads to cleaner interfaces, more straightforward navigation, and other elements that work well in improving the overall user experience.
-Hopefully, in turn, that’ll lead to an increase in brand reputation, and consequently, customer loyalty.
+Accessibility optimization usually leads to much cleaner interfaces, more straightforward navigation system, and other elements working well for the improvement of the overall user experience.
+Hopefully, with time, that would lead to the increase of brand reputation, and naturally, customer loyalty.

 Accessibility has increased audience reach

-People with disabilities are a significant community.
-According to data sourced from CDC, almost one-in-five American adult citizens have hard of hearing and nearly one-in-ten adults have trouble with vision.
-The hard number just for these disability categories alone is more than 64 million individuals.
-The US Census Bureau states that 19% of the United States population identifies as having some disability, which is roughly 57 million people.
-If you consider a global audience, you are talking about 15% of the world’s population.
-That’s about 1 in 7 people on Earth or one billion people according to the World Health Organization (WHO) .
-That is a considerable number of people who could benefit from an accessible website right from the start, so you can’t ignore them.
-Keep in mind, the official numbers do not even include people that either do not identify as having a disability or those populations that could benefit from accessible websites, such as English as a second language (ESL) users and the aging population.
-So the number of people needing accessible websites, in reality, could be much higher.
+People with disabilities are more than you might think and they are very strong as a community.
+According to data taken directly from CDC, close to one-in-five American adult citizens have hard of hearing and nearly one-in-ten adults are experiencing trouble with vision.
+The raw number for those disability categories alone is more than 64 million individuals.
+The US Census Bureau states that 19% of the US population identifies as having some kind of disability.
+This is about 57,000k people.
+If we consider the global audience, we would be talking about roughly 15% of the global population.
+That’s about 1 in 7 people on Earth or 1 billion according to the World Health Organization (WHO).
+We can all admit that’s a considerable number of individuals who would benefit from easily accessible websites right from the beginning, thus they should not be ignored.
+With that said, those official numbers don’t even include all the people who either do not identify as disabled or the populations that would benefit from having accessible websites, such as ESL users and aging people.
+All this means that the number of people in need of those accessible websites could actually be exponentially higher.
 That’s an incredible customer base to be missing out on.

 We may not realize this now, but population aging is set to become one of the most significant social alterations in the age of humankind.
 That growing group of “silver surfers” is getting more and more familiar with the Internet, using mobile devices and setting up their websites.
-It’s essential that older users have their accessibility needs met.
+It’s essential that older users also have their accessibility wishes granted.

 Strategy for Accessible websites

-In most cases, it’s practically impossible to create an accessible website for everyone.
-However, it is possible to improve the experience for many people by making a few simple adjustments to your website’s design.
-Before we dive into the specifics, we recommend you take a look at the Web Content Accessibility Guidelines (WCAG) 2.0 put together by the World Wide Web Consortium (W3C).
+In most cases, it’s practically impossible to build a website that’s accessible to everyone.
+However, it is still within your capabilities to improve the user experience for many visitors by making even a few simple tweaks on your website’s design.
+Before we dive into specifics, it’s recommended for you to take a look at the WCAG 2.0 put together by the W3C.

 Write a clearer copy

 The understandability of the information written on your website depends upon clear and simple writing for easy comprehension.
-It will help people with cognitive disabilities, people who aren’t native speakers, users on mobile devices—and it’ll make your imposed ideas clearer for everyone.
+It will help everyone that has cognitive disabilities, those who are not native speakers, mobile device users, in addition to making your imposed ideas clearer for everyone.

 Use headings correctly

-Screen readers pay attention to header tags to navigate content and use them as clues about the importance of information, and the structure of the content on a page.
-By using headings (<h1>, <h2>, etc.) correctly and strategically, the content of your website will be well-organized and easily interpreted by screen readers.
-Don’t skip a heading level, and don’t use them out of order just because it looks good visually (which can confuse screen reader users); instead, create a new CSS (Cascading Style Sheets) class to style your text.
+Screen readers always pay attention to the header tags to navigate content and use them as clues about the importance of data, and the content structure a certain page.
+With the use of headings (<h1>, <h2>, etc.) in the most strategic and correct way, the content of your website would be well-organized and quite easily interpreted by the screen readers.
+With that said, you should not skip heading levels, or use them out of order just because it looks good visually (which is confusing for screen reader users); instead, create a new CSS class for the style of your text.

 Use tables appropriately

-In the past, using tables for website layout was a common practice.
-However, screen readers aren’t able to distinguish between a table that contains data, and a table used for layout purposes.
-Whenever a screen reader encounters a table, the user will be informed that there is a table with “x” number of columns and rows, which distracts the user from the content.
-As a result, improperly used tables create unnecessary complexity and confusion for visitors using screen readers.
+In older days, the usage of tables for website layouts was commonly practiced.
+However, screen readers are not able to find the differences between a table that contains data and such that is used for layout purposes.
+Whenever a screen reader finds a table, the user will be informed about such with “x” number of columns and rows, which could distract them from the content.
+As a result, the improper use of tables leads to unnecessary complexity to the website and confusion for visitors that use screen readers.

 Spell out the acronym or abbreviation in full

-Beyond structure, content clarity is important, and acronyms can set up additional and unnecessary barriers.
+Beyond structure, the clarity of your content is vitally important.
+Acronyms can set up additional barriers, which would be completely unnecessary.
 The first time you use an abbreviation, acronym, or initialism be sure to spell it out, write it in full.
 This should be a writing habit for everyone.
 It wouldn’t hurt to write it again on another part of the content.

-Ironically, in the world of accessibility, the most common abbreviation one will encounter is “a11y” either used as a hashtag or as an adjective.
-A11Y stands for accessibility – the 11 refers to the eleven letters between the A and the Y in the word “accessibility.”
+Ironically, in the world of accessibility, the most used abbreviation one would encounter is “a11y”, which is either used as a hashtag or an adjective.
+A11Y stands for accessibility – the 11 refers to the eleven letters that stand between the A and the Y in “accessibility”.

 Add keyboard navigation to notifications

-Make sure notifications that appear in the interface are visually perceptible which requires proactive discovery by screen reader users.
-ARIA (Accessible Rich Internet Applications) live regions are simple mechanisms that fill this gap and provide a way to programmatically expose dynamic content updates in a way that can be announced by assistive technologies — without user interaction, under certain conditions.
+Make sure that all notifications appearing in the interface of your website are visually perceptible.
+This needs proactive discovery by users with screen readers.
+Accessible Rich Internet Applications (ARIA) live regions are simple mechanisms that fill the gap and ensure there is a way to programmatically expose dynamic content updates in a way that could be introduced by assistive technologies — without user interaction, under certain conditions.

 Include video files captions